ig3/epub.js/docs/_includes/api/en/0.3.x/book.md

  * input (string \| ArrayBuffer) - a URL or path string or an ArrayBuffer.
  * what (string) - 'binary', 'base64', 'epub', 'opf', 'json' or 'directory'
    - force opening as a certain type. **Default**: ???

+<h6>what = 'binary'</h6>

+`input` should be a zip file in the form of a String, Array of bytes, ArrayBuffer, Uint8Array, Buffer, Blob or a Promise returning one of these.

+The data is unzipped using [JSZip](https://stuk.github.io/jszip/).

+The type of input varies with `what`:

+ * binary
+ * base64
+ * epub
+ * opf
+ * json
+ * directory
+ * undefined

 <h5 id="book.load">load(path></h5>